The spots normally appear in clusters and tend to be:

 - aching, painful muscles

 - loss of appetite

 These symptoms, especially the fever, tend to be more common and worse in adults than in children.

 For most children, chickenpox is a mild illness that gets better on its own.

 Adults with chickenpox should stay off work until all the spots have crusted over.
-They should seek medical advice if they develop any abnormal symptoms, such as infected blisters.

 Some children and adults are at special risk of serious problems if they catch chickenpox.
 They include:

 - newborn babies